healthcare-ai-vision/Hemani/README.md

 ## Week 4: TILs and TIGER Grand Challenge
 **Concepts Learned**
--Tumor-Infiltrating Lymphocytes (TILs) in breast cancer -Role of TILs as a clinical biomarker
+- Tumor-Infiltrating Lymphocytes (TILs) in breast cancer
+- Role of TILs as a clinical biomarker
--Challenges in histopathology image analysis -Real-world applications of AI in digital pathology
+- Challenges in histopathology image analysis
+- Real-world applications of AI in digital pathology

 **Tasks Completed**
--Studied the TIGER Grand Challenge problem and learning material -Understood clinical challenges in manual TIL scoring -Explored histopathology ROI datasets from whole-slide images -Designed a training pipeline for one selected TIGER task
+- Studied the TIGER Grand Challenge problem and learning material
+- Understood clinical challenges in manual TIL scoring
+- Explored histopathology ROI datasets from whole-slide images
+- Designed a training pipeline for one selected TIGER task

 **Dataset**
--Histopathology WSI ROI dataset from Roboflow -Observed large image sizes, class imbalance, and tissue variability
+- Histopathology WSI ROI dataset from Roboflow
+- Observed large image sizes, class imbalance, and tissue variability

 ---